A Fair in the Park

 This annual contemporary fine art and fine craft festival will take place September 8, 9, 10, 2023.
 The show hours are FRI: 1pm-7pm, SAT: 10am-7pm, and SUN: 10am-5pm.

 A Fair in the Park is held in the lush surroundings of Pittsburgh’s Mellon Park.
-An estimated 20,000 dedicated visitors enjoy the opportunity to interact with over 100 regional and national artists working in a variety of mediums including clay, fiber, wood, jewelry, glass, leather, metal, mixed media, and two-dimensional art.
+An estimated 20,000 dedicated visitors enjoy the opportunity to interact with approximately 85 regional and national artists working in a variety of mediums including clay, fiber, wood, jewelry, glass, leather, metal, mixed media, and two-dimensional art.